coolbeam/coolbeam.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
-I received my Ph.D. degree at [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn), supervised by [Prof. Guanghui Liu](https://www.researchgate.net/profile/Guanghui-Liu-7) and [Prof. Shuaicheng Liu](http://www.liushuaicheng.org/) in 2022, and received my Bachelor degree in [China University of Petroleum (UPC)](https://www.upc.edu.cn) in 2016.
-I visited the [Computational Health Informatics (CHI) Lab](https://eng.ox.ac.uk/chi/), University of Oxford in 2019.
+I received my B.E. and M.S. degrees at the [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn), supervised by [Prof. Fanman Meng](https://scholar.google.com.hk/citations?hl=zh-CN&user=96hJnFoAAAAJ) in 2016 and 2019.

-I joined the group of [Prof. Shengping Zhang](https://scholar.google.com.hk/citations?user=hMNsT8sAAAAJ) at [School of Computer Science and Technology](http://cst.hitwh.edu.cn), [Harbin Institute of Technology, Weihai](https://www.hitwh.edu.cn) in 2023.
+From 2019 to 2023, I worked as a research assistant of Megvii Technology Chengdu, supervised by [Prof. Shuaicheng Liu](http://www.liushuaicheng.org/).
+Now I am a PhD student in the [Hong Kong University of Science and Technology(HKUST)](https://hkust.edu.hk/), supervised by [Prof. Ping Tan](https://scholar.google.com/citations?user=XhyKVFMAAAAJ&hl=zh-CN).
 My research interest includes computer vision and computer graphics.

 # News
 - *2023.07*: &nbsp; Two papers are accepted by ICCV 2023.
 Congratulations to my collaborators.
-- *2023.07*: &nbsp; One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
-- *2022.06*: &nbsp; One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
-- *2021.10*: &nbsp; I participated in the Doctor Symposium of ACMMM 2021.
-- *2021.10*: &nbsp; One paper is accepted by IEEE Transactions on Image Processing (TIP).
-- *2021.06*: &nbsp; One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).

 # Publications